 PORT ORFORD CEDAR

-Port Orford cedar is a large tree, sometimes to 200 feet in height, which grows from lower elevations to 5,000 feet in its limited range in northwest California and southwest Oregon.
+PORT ORFORD CEDAR is a large, shade tolerant, tree, sometimes to 200 feet in height, which grows from lower elevations to 5,000 feet in its limited range in northwest California and southwest Oregon, primarily the Klamath River drainage.
+There is a smaller, inland distribution, including some that grow in Castle Crags State Park.

 Port Orford cedar can live for 600 years.
 It is commercially valuable for the light, strong aromatic wood, and has been purchased by the Japanese for shrines, temples, and more.